 Basic principles of negotiation psychology

-Building relationships and creating trust
+Building rapport and creating trust

 Considering factual, situational and human factors of influence